About True Derma Collagen Serum

 - Problems with the “free” trial.
 Most of the time (including with True Derma), the full details of these trials (and their exorbitant prices) are hidden in the fine print on their websites, or deep within the Terms & Conditions.
 As a result, customers feel scammed when huge charges appear on their credit card, seemingly out of nowhere.

 - Poor customer service experiences.
 If you saw these unwanted charges on your credit card, what would be the first thing you did?
 Call customer service, right?
-Well, when it comes to trial-based anti-aging products, many support staff are specifically trained to make processing refunds, or cancelling trials or autoship enrollments, as difficult as possible.
+Well, when it comes to trial-based anti-aging products, many support staff are specifically trained to make processing refunds or canceling trials or autoship enrollments, as difficult as possible.
 This includes yelling, talking over you, and even hanging up in your ear.

 - Failure to work as advertised.
 As if all of this wasn’t enough, hundreds of HighYa readers have complained that these products simply don’t work.
-And in the rare even they do provide some benefit, customers rarely feel that it was a solid value.
+And in the rare event they do provide some benefit, customers rarely feel that it was a solid value.

 Up until now, we’ve talked about some of our biggest concerns surrounding True Derma Collagen Serum (as well as most other trial-based anti-aging products): 1) the claims made by many of these manufacturers don’t hold up to scrutiny, 2) their “free” trials and sneaky autoship programs should be avoided, and 3) they almost always come with low ratings from customers.